wenwei202/caffe/README.md

 ```

-Please cite our NIPS 2016 publication and Caffe if it helps your research:
+Please cite our NIPS 2016 paper and Caffe if it helps you:

     @InProceedings{WEN_NIPS2016,
       Title = {Learning Structured Sparsity in Deep Neural Networks},